aimms/documentation/webui/table-widget.rst

 As a side-effect of this feature, changing a cell containing a checkbox now requires you to precisely click in the checkbox itself.
 In earlier versions, clicking anywhere in the cell was enough.
 By changing this behavior, we prevent that clicking such a cell as part of selecting multiple cells/regions would unintentionally change the boolean value of the cell.

+Please note that currently the selection of a block can only be done using the mouse.
+At a later stage, we will add support for keyboard selection as well (like, for example, **CTRL+A**).

 Copy/Paste
 ----------